Duckycoders/PinXiXi/README.md

 Summary of Contributions Since the Last Milestone:

-Weisheng Zhang (Users Guru): Brainstormed and identified the tables and related attributes，that will be used to handle the functionalities related to the Users section of the project.
+Weisheng Zhang (Users Guru): Brainstormed and identified the tables and related attributes that will be used to handle the functionalities related to the Users section of the project.

 Zhixuan Lu (Products Guru): The Product table manages information about products, such as their names, descriptions, categories, and prices, enabling the platform to organize, display, and categorize items for sale.

-Jiaojiao Zhao (Carts Guru): Oversees cart functionalities, including adding, updating, and removing items, and connect customers, sellers and the webpage timely.
+Jiaojiao Zhao (Carts Guru): Oversees cart functionalities, including adding, updating, and removing items, and connects customers, sellers and the webpage timely.

 Shu Pu (Sellers Guru): Enable sellers to update stock, add/remove products, and fulfill orders.
 Ensure accurate inventory tracking when orders are placed and work with the team to integrate these features smoothly into the system.